-During the reporting period, the NET RMA executed Change Orders No. 18, 19 and 20.
-Change Order No. 18 includes \$11,860.97 to address various minor drainage items including conflicts with existing pipes and ditches.
-Change Order No. 19 includes a not to exceed amount of \$100,000.00 to cover compensation for seeding activities and off-site sediment clean-up.
-Change Order No. 20 includes \$67,382.19 to compensate the Contractor for the use of on-road trucking.
+During the reporting period, the NET RMA also executed Change Orders No. 15, 16, 17, 18, 19, and 20.
+Change Order 15 included \$24,838.18 to resolve a conflict with an existing Lindale Rural waterline encountered during construction.
+Change Order 16 was necessary due to a delay in the relocation of electrical lines in conflict with the proposed IH 20 bridge beams, causing the Contractor's equipment to be moved off-site during the delay.
+Change Order 16 includes \$28,495.58 to rent the construction equipment and continue work rather than delay the project schedule.
+Change Order 17 increases the construction contract amount by \$50,000.00 to fortify erosion control with additional rip rap.
+Change Order 18 includes \$11,860.97 to address various minor drainage items including conflicts with existing pipes and ditches.
+Change Order 19 includes a not-to-exceed amount of \$100,000.00 to cover compensation for seeding activities and off-site sediment clean-up.
+Change Order 20 includes \$67,382.19 to compensate the Contractor for the use of on-road trucking.
 On-road trucking was necessary to complete earthwork after a delayed utility relocation within the Project right-of-way.